Gregory Malenko: Political career

 In 2015, Malenko entered politics by joining Self Reliance, serving on the public council at the Ministry of Internal Affairs of Ukraine, and leading the party’s Darnytskyi District organization.
 In 2017, he joined the executive committee of Self Reliance in Kyiv.

 In 2018, he managed Andrii Sadovyi's presidential campaign in Kyiv.
 During the 2019 parliamentary elections, Malenko was listed 35th on the party list.

 In 2020, he led the Kyiv election headquarters of the political party Holos and was included in the party's electoral list for the Kyiv City Council at position number 5.

 On December 1, 2020, during the first plenary session of the Kyiv City Council of the 9th convocation, he took the oath of office and received his credentials as a Kyiv City Council deputy.
 Previously, Malenko had been elected head of the Holos party faction in the Kyiv City Council.

 Since 2020, he has served as the first deputy chairman of the Kyiv City Council's Standing Commission on Architecture, Urban Development, and Land Relations.
 In October 2021, he authored a draft resolution proposing that the Kyiv City Council address Ukraine’s Ministry of Culture and Information Policy to transfer the building of the Saint Nicholas Roman Catholic Church in Kyiv to the Roman Catholic community.

 In July 2021, Malenko became a member of the political council of Holos.

 In December 2022, Gregory Malenko, with Taiwan's Minister of Foreign Affairs Joseph Wu and Kyiv Mayor Vitali Klitschko signed a memorandum on Taiwan’s funding for the purchase of generators for Kyiv.
 By early January 2023, the first batch of generators had been delivered to Kyiv.

 In April 2023, Malenko led a Kyiv delegation to Taipei, Taiwan, to advance cooperation between the two capitals.
 During the visit, a memorandum of collaboration was signed.

 On February 8, 2024, during a Kyiv City Council session, Malenko publicly addressed delays in disbursing the promised one-time assistance of 30,000 UAH to Kyiv residents mobilized into the Ukrainian Armed Forces.

+Awards

+In December 2023 Malenko, was awarded the honorary military medal "Cross of Support" First Class for contributions to supporting the Ukrainian Armed Forces, an effort spearheaded by the charitable foundation "Darnychany," which he has led since 2017.

+In December 2024, he was awarded Medal “For Assistance to the Armed Forces of Ukraine”.

+In 2024, he was awarded the Honorary Badge of the Commander-in-Chief of the Armed Forces of Ukraine "For Assistance to the Army", an award of the Commander-in-Chief of the Armed Forces of Ukraine.

+On 22 January 2026, Gregory Malenko was awarded the Order of Merit, Third Class, by the President of Ukraine.